rorycl/firstgo/README.md

 `firstgo` runs in `demo`, `init` or `serve` modes:

 * **demo**:
+  `./firstgo demo`
   run the embedded demo to get a feel for how `firstgo` works
-  run `./firstgo demo`
 * **init**:
+  `./firstgo init`
-  initialise a new project
+  initialise a new project by writing the demo project to disk
-  run `./firstgo init` to write scaffolding files from the demo project
 * **serve**:
+  `./firstgo serve config.yaml`
   serve project files on disk
-  run `./firstgo serve config.yaml`

 To deploy your custom content in production, either copy your project files with the binary to your production setting, or copy your project